Vegan Cranberry Orange Bread

 Instructions

-2. In a medium bowl, whisk together the flour, baking powder, salt, baking soda, ginger, and ground cinnamon.
+• In a medium bowl, whisk together the flour, baking powder, salt, baking soda, ginger, and cinnamon.

-3. In a separate large bowl, beat together the butter and sugar until smooth.
-Stir in the vanilla, orange juice, vinegar and gelled flax egg.
-Slowly add in the in flour mixture until just moistened then stir in the walnuts and chopped cranberries.
+• In a separate large bowl, beat together the butter and sugar until smooth.
+Stir in the vanilla, orange juice, vinegar, and gelled flax egg.
+Slowly add the flour mixture until just moistened, then stir in the walnuts and chopped cranberries.

 Notes